The Older Drivers Forum is always looking for new ways to support mature motorists to carry on driving safely for longer.

 Gloucestershire Presentations have regular presentations available to book for FREE.
-The next which has spaces is on Thursday 10th June 2021 and is to do with Fraud Prevention.
-Click here to find out more on this.
+The next one is on Driving Safely in Winter on Saturday 17th December 2022, Click here to find out more on this.

 We know that older motorists have a wealth of experience, confidence and tolerance.
 However, sight, hearing, reaction time and judgement of speed and distance may not be as sharp as it once was.